Summary

 The sender isn't a generic email address but an individual, a high-ranking official from Microsoft's LCC (License Contract & Compliance) department.

-It also informs you that the appointed auditor will be reaching out to schedule a "kick-off" call.
+It also informs you that the appointed auditor will reach out to schedule a "kick-off" call.

 What gives them the right to audit you?